 At the same time, you need to make it memorable for shoppers.
 Like we mentioned above, the average holiday shopper has come to expect big deals so it’s important to find a way to draw in more traffic in such a competitive market.

 Finding the balance between the two can be tricky and requires advanced planning.
 So don’t wait!
-Start getting your store ready for the 2019 holidays.
-If you currently have KORONA, let us know if you have any questions on our features and tools.
+Start getting your store ready for the 2022 holidays.
+If you currently have KORONA POS, let us know if you have any questions on our features and tools.
 They’re built to make running your business more automated and simpler.
 And if you’re shopping for a new POS system, sign up for a free trial!
-There are no commitements or contracts, and you’re free to use it for as long as you’d like.
+There are no commitments or contracts, and you’re free to use it for as long as you’d like.